-Except for lock-in of the pre-Issue Equity Shares and Promoter's minimum contribution in the Issue as detailed in the chapter "Capital Structure" beginning on page 65 of this Prospectus and except as provided in the Articles of Association, there are no restrictions on transfers of Equity Shares.
+Except for lock-in of the pre-Issue Equity Shares and Promoter's minimum contribution in the Issue as detailed in the chapter "Capital Structure" beginning on page 62 of this Draft Red Herring Prospectus and except as provided in the Articles of Association, there are no restrictions on transfers of Equity Shares.
 There are no restrictions on transmission of shares and on their consolidation / splitting except as provided in the Articles of Association.
 The above information is given for the benefit of the Applicants.
 The Applicants are advised to make their own enquiries about the limits applicable to them.
 Our Company and the Book Running Lead Manager do not accept any responsibility for the completeness and accuracy of the information stated hereinabove.
-Our Company and the Book Running Lead Manager are not liable to inform the investors of any amendments or modifications or changes in applicable laws or regulations, which may occur after the date of the Prospectus.
-Applicants are advised to make their independent investigations and ensure that the number of Equity Shares Applied for do not exceed the applicable limits under laws or regulations.
+Our Company and the Book Running Lead Manager in applicable laws or regulations, which may occur after the date of the Red Herring Prospectus.
+Applied for do not exceed the applicable limits under laws or regulations.